virulious/project-lepidoptera-client/README.md

 An app for tracking the Order Lepidoptera and creating new species models.
 Catagorizes the Order Lepidoptera and shows information on species

+Planning

+The initial plan was to first create the back end, set up models and routes.
+From there the front end would have axios calls to the backend created.
+After those were in order the components would be created.

 User Stories